Being dumped by a fearful-avoidant feels like being a part of a roller coaster.

 That’s because if had a troubled past with their parents then while you’re loving them, they might feel unlovable.

-That doesn’t have to do anything with you, but with them
+That doesn’t have to do anything with you, but it’s directly connected with them.

 So to not feel again the feelings of being unlovable and rejected, just try to disconnect from the world.